 Students may book appointments with Learning Curve staff for assistance with study skills, effective test-taking strategies, time management, and other learning strategies.
-The learning strategist may help students find more productive ways of learning.
-Educational assistants are available to help students with specific programs or to develop effective writing, math, computer and study skills.
-The Learning Curve staff also provide support and services to students with accessibility needs.
+Staff also help students one-on-one or in group workshops with specific topic areas, or to develop effective writing, math, computer skills, study skills, and more.
+The Learning Curve also provides support and services to students with accessibility needs.